ANALYSIS-GameStop saga expected to revive scrutiny of hedge fund industry

 COVID-19 market turmoil raises questions about central bank liquidity strategy

-(Reporting by Pete Schroeder and Chris Prentice; Writing by Michelle Price; Editing by Rosalba O'Brien)
+(Reporting by Pete Schroeder and Chris Prentice; Writing by Michelle Price; Editing by Rosalba O'Brien and Dan Grebler)

 ((michelle.price@thomsonreuters.com; +12026041711; Twitter: @michelleprice36;))